-If you are an empath, then you must know the science behind empathy and empaths.
+If you are an empath, then you must know the science of empathy and empaths.
+Below are some scientific explanations of empathy.

 As a psychiatrist and an empath, I am fascinated by how the phenomenon of empathy works.
 I feel passionately – that empathy is the medicine the world needs right now.